-The plan amendment application is to change the future land use map (FLUM) from Civic to Single Family.
-The property owner is the Greater Mount Zion Baptist Church who supports the PCT application.
+For case number NPA-2015-0009.02, the plan amendment application is to change the future land use map (FLUM) from Civic and Single Family land uses to Multifamily land use.
+The property owner is the Greater Mount Zion Baptist Church who supports the application.

-An associated plan amendment case for church-owned property on the south side of Pennsylvania Avenue is NPA-2015-0009.02, which is a request to change the land use on the future land use map from Single Family and Civic to Multifamily.
+Plan amendment case number NPA-2015-0009.01 is an associated case for church-owned property is on the north side of Pennsylvania Avenue.
+The request is to change the land use on the future land use map from Civic to Single Family land use.
+The Greater Mount Zion Baptist Church supports this plan amendment request.

 The church is trying to sell the properties associated with plan amendment cases NPA-2015-0009.01 and NPA-2015-0009.02 because they are in the process of moving to another location.

-The PCT submitted the plan amendment application for NPA-2015-0009.01 and the City of Austin initiated the plan amendment case number NPA-2015-0009.02 at the request of the Planning Commission.
+The Central East Austin Planning Contact Team (OCEAN)submitted the plan amendment application for NPA-2015-0009.01 and the City of Austin initiated the plan amendment case number NPA-2015-0009.02 at the request of the Planning Commission.
 For more information on the zoning case associated with NPA-2015-0009.02 please see zoning case report number C14-2015-0130.

-PUBLIC MEETINGS: The ordinance required community meeting for cases numbers NPA-2015-0009.01 and NPA-2015-0009.02 was held on October 12, 2015.
+PUBLIC MEETINGS: The ordinance required community meeting for case numbers NPA-2015-0009.01 and NPA-2015-0009.02 was held on October 12, 2015.
 Approximately 420 meeting notices for both cases were mailed to property owners and utility account holders to live or own property within 500 feet of the property, in addition to neighborhood and environmental groups registered on the community registry who have requested notification for the area.
 Thirteen people attended the meeting, including one city staff member.